 In 2016, Fresenius Medical Care agreed to pay a $250 million to settle more than 10,000 GranuFlo lawsuits filed by dialysis patients and their family members.
 The settlement was made “in principle,” which means Fresenius Medical Care agreed to the settlement without admitting to any fault in marketing a defective drug or that the company was negligent in withholding the risks linked to GranuFlo from the medical community and the general public.

 Do not hesitate to contact our defective drug attorneys for a free, no obligation consultation to discuss your claim.
 We provide all of our services on a contingency fee basis and will not charge you upfront legal fees.
 The only time you have to pay our defective drug attorneys is if we help you recover compensation.

 SCHEDULE A FREE CONSULTATION WITH OUR DEFECTIVE DRUG ATTORNEYS

 Pharmaceutical corporations and manufacturers, like Fresenius Medical Care, have an obligation to provide safe and effective drugs that do not cause patients harm.
 When a pharmaceutical company fails to uphold this standard, it should be held liable for the pain and suffering it causes.

-If you believe you may be entitled to compensation through a GranuFlo lawsuit, contact a personal injury lawyer from O’Connor, Acciani & Levy to schedule a free, no obligation consultation as soon as possible.
+If you believe you may be entitled to compensation through a class action lawsuit, contact a Cincinnati GranuFlo lawyer from O’Connor, Acciani & Levy to schedule a free, no obligation consultation as soon as possible.
 We have the skills and resources you need to bring a claim against a large pharmaceutical corporation, and we will not charge you unless we recover compensation for your case.
 There is no risk in finding out if you may be entitled to file a GranuFlo lawsuit.